 The following doses have been studied in scientific research:

 - For lowering high cholesterol: 12-84 grams rice bran per day or 4.8 grams rice bran oil per day.

-- For reducing the risk of kidney stones: 10 grams rice bran twice daily for 3 to 5 years.
+- For reducing high levels of calcium in the urine (hypercalciuria): 10 grams rice bran twice daily for 3-5 years.